megamattzilla/secure-deliver-optimize-genai/docs/class5/class5.rst

 Import into Postman collection.
 A copy of the postman collection located in **Documents** folder

 ..
 Note::
-   Ensure you choose the right postman collection according to the environment use cases - CPU or GPUaaS
+   Ensure you choose the right postman collection according.

-   CPU - "*AI Gateway - v0.1.postman_collection.json*"
+   "*AI Gateway - v0.1.postman_collection.json*"

-   GPUaaS - "*AI Gateway - v0.1 - GPUaaS.postman_collection.json*"

 ..  image:: ./_static/class5-11-a.png